Down by Law (band): Biography

 In August 2008, Down by Law announced that they were working on an album for and posted a new track called "Bullets" on their official website.
 In 2009, Down by Law embarked on their first tour since 2003, where they played shows in South America as well as some shows in the United States.
 "Crystal" was posted online in February 2010.
 They also played two shows in Florida in April 2010 and two shows in the Netherlands that October.
 On August 3, 2011, Smalley posted an update on Down by Law's Facebook page saying, "so there are new songs by DBL, being mixed as we speak...
 Sam rocks the songwriting as always.
 Hopefully we'll release something soon, either online or with a label."

-In late 2011, DBL announced a signing with DC Jam Records, with an album release expected in August 2012.
+In late 2011, Down by Law announced a signing with DC Jam Records, with an album release expected in August 2012.
 The album Champions at Heart was released in 2012, followed in 2013 by a seven-track mini album, Revolution Time, on Floricore Records (CD only), which was released in expanded form on 10" coloured vinyl in 2014 by UK label Dry Heave records.
 The additional tracks were acoustic cover versions of "Gotta Getaway" (Stiff Little Fingers), "Whiskey In The Jar" (Thin Lizzy), and "(What's So Funny 'Bout) Peace, Love, and Understanding" (Elvis Costello).
 There were also some European shows at this time including a week of UK shows (the first in over a decade) in mid-2014.
-In late 2015 and into 2016, Smalley has been playing a number of solo shows playing tracks from across his career including material from DYS, Dag Nasty, All as well as DBL, this has included a mainland Europe tour in May and June 2016.
+In late 2015 and into 2016, Smalley has been playing a number of solo shows playing tracks from across his career including material from DYS, Dag Nasty, All as well as Down by Law, this has included a mainland Europe tour in May and June 2016.
 In 2017, Dimambro and Oswald would rejoin the band.
+Down by Law is still active to this day, continuing to perform live and having released further albums (All In in 2018 and Lonely Town in 2021); their latest, Crazy Days, was released on July 12, 2024.